-- Getting plenty of exercise is another step in helping to lower cholesterol.
+- Getting plenty of exercises is another step in helping to lower cholesterol.

 For those who have been dealing with high cholesterol, it may take longer than a few days to get results from these natural approaches.
 A good rule of thumb is having a waist size that is half the amount of your height.